-Kimpton Hotel Van Zandt has the unique quality of feeling like a world-class hotel that could find success in any city, yet boasts such a strong connection to Austin that it’s hard to imagine it anywhere else.
-The bar’s curated selection of local brews, the nightly live music from some of the best up-and-coming Austin-based artists, its high-end restaurant Geraldine’s and the rooftop pool deck that allows you to float among the city’s skyline all work together to give guests a one-of-a-kind stay.
+Kimpton Hotel Van Zandt feels like a world-class hotel that could find success in any city, yet it boasts such a strong connection to Austin that it’s hard to imagine it anywhere else.
+The bar’s curated selection of local brews, the nightly live music from some of the best up-and-coming Austin artists, its high-end restaurant Geraldine’s, and the rooftop pool deck that allows you to float among the city’s skyline all work together to give guests a one-of-a-kind stay.
 If you love rooftop bars, be sure to check out our guide to the best rooftop bars in Austin.
 Oh, and as for location?
-Guests are only a short walk away from Rainey Street, a unique entertainment district, and a short taxi ride away from downtown and all of the best things to do in Austin.
+Guests are only a short walk away from Rainey Street, a unique entertainment district, and a short taxi ride away from Downtown Austin.

-The first high-rise hotel on Congress Avenue was the 15-story Stephen F Austin, now run by InterContinental Hotels Group.
-Still standing as a historic property on one of the city’s historic streets, the hotel offers guests a variety of room types with early-20th-century charm and a uniquely designed pool room.
+The first high-rise hotel on Congress Avenue was the 15-story Stephen F Austin, now run by the InterContinental Hotels Group.
+Standing on one of the city’s historic streets, the hotel offers guests a variety of room types with early-20th-century charm and a uniquely designed pool room.
 It sits between the Texas State Capitol – a must-see for any visitor – and the rest of Austin’s lively downtown.